CaptionBarbosa/light-challenge/README.md

 The frontend utilises React, TypeScript, and the MUI component library to render a simple UI for the invoice details capture.
 State is stored in the main App component, with the invoiceCaptureComponent calling state update hooks when respective values change.
 A helper function for the API call is also provided, as a means to make the application easier to extend as more endpoints become available.

 ## Database Schema
 For this solution alone, there would ideally be two tables.
 One would store all captured invoices, with details of the parameters sent and the decision of the state machine (who a notification was sent to) for audit purposes.
 A second to store scheduled notifications so that these can be processed in batches for load balancing purposes.
 An optional priority flag can be included to instantly send the notification depending on certain parameters (such as the importance of the recipient).
-A third table could also be in a future interation that can be used to store the current configuration of the state machine, as well as the properties of each decision and action node with respective IDs.
-This would allow for the flow of the state machine to be altered without having to deploy code changes, making the entire solution more malleable.

-The schema below outlines how this data might be stored, including the proposed tables for flows that aren't currently present in the solution being presented:
+The schema below outlines how this data might be stored:
 <img width="1860" height="1047" alt="Light Challenge UML" src="https://github.com/user-attachments/assets/8a4eb9c0-2cff-464a-b75b-53ae7abec828" />

 ## Potential Improvements
-- The nodes that the state machine utilizes are statically defined at compile time, which makes changing them once deployed a slow process, while also preventing quick edits in emergencies.
+- The nodes that the state machine utilises are statically defined at compile time, which makes changing them once deployed a slow process, while also preventing quick edits in emergencies.
 In a real-world scenario it might be better to store this configuration on a database so that the flow can be edited in real-time without deployment, which makes the overall system far more reactive.

 - While contact address and notification methods are specified statically in this example, in a real-world scenario these would be fetched from a database table with an employee or contact directory, as well as preferred notification method and address.